Warriors vs. Mavericks prediction, odds, time: 2025 NBA Christmas Day picks from proven model

 How to make Warriors vs. Mavericks picks

-The model is projecting 227 combined points as the Under hits more than 50% of the time.
+The model is projecting 227 combined points as the Under hits well over 50% of the time.

 It has also generated an against-the-spread pick that hits in nearly 60% of simulations.
 You can head to SportsLine to see the model's NBA picks.